IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Efficiency            Round-trip efficiency of the pump/turbine cycle of a pumped-hydro storage power plant or charge/discharge of a battery            p.u.
 ProductionFunction    Production function from water inflows to energy (only used for hydropower plants modeled with water units and basin topology)    kWh/m\ :sup:`3`
 ProductionFunctionH2  Production function from energy to hydrogen (only used for electrolyzers)                                                         kWh/kgH2
-Availability          Unit availability for system adequacy reserve margin                                                                              p.u.
+Availability          Unit availability for system adequacy reserve margin (also called de-rating factor)                                               p.u.
 Inertia               Unit inertia constant                                                                                                             s
 EFOR                  Equivalent Forced Outage Rate                                                                                                     p.u.
 RampUp                Ramp up   rate for generating units or maximum discharge rate for ESS discharge                                                   MW/h